michaelpelletier/Pretty_Okc/README.md

 - Fix inconsistencies with Add Note icon placement.
 - Adjust plugin changes to the Questions page after OkC updated it.
 - Add functionality for importing / exporting plugin settings.
+- Make the popup modal for sending someone a message be draggable.

 0.8
 - Favorites Lists are now sortable.